Collins Adomako-Mensah: Committees

 Adomako-Mensah is a member of the finance committee and also a member of the health committee.

 Personal life

 Adomako-Mensah is a Christian.
 He is the nephew of Albert Kan-Dapaah.

 Controversy

 In 2020, he was alleged to have been involved in a GHS264,094 theft.
 He transferred some amount belonging to the Gen X Trading Company Limited to his company called AND Financial Services when he was the client service officer for the company.
-He did it between 2016 and 2017 without their permission and know-about.
+He did it between 2016 and 2017 without their permission and knowledge.